+NOTICE OF DISCONTINUANCE OF SERVICES

+TO:

+ADDRESS:

-NOTICE OF DISCONTINUANCE OF SERVICES TO: ADDRESS: DESCRIPTION OF INTEREST IN LAND: TAKE NOTICE that taxes, penalties, and interest in the amount of dollars (\$) remain unpaid and are due and owing in respect of the taxable property.
+DESCRIPTION OF INTEREST IN LAND:

+TAKE NOTICE that taxes, penalties, and interest in the amount of

 AND TAKE NOTICE that a Tax Arrears Certificate dated was delivered to you in respect of these unpaid taxes.

-AND TAKE NOTICE that where a debtor fails to pay all unpaid taxes within thirty (30) days of the issuance of a Tax Arrears Certificate, the tax administrator may discontinue services that it provides to the taxable property of a debtor, pursuant to the Campbell River Indian Band Property Taxation Law, 2011.
-AND TAKE NOTICE that if the taxes are not paid in full on or before, being thirty (30) days from the date of issuance of this notice, the following services will be discontinued: [list services to be discontinued] Tax Administrator for the Campbell River Indian Band Dated:, 20
+AND TAKE NOTICE that where a debtor fails to pay all unpaid taxes within thirty (30) days of the issuance of a Tax Arrears Certificate, the tax administrator may discontinue services that it provides to the taxable property of a debtor, pursuant to the MCIB Property Taxation Law, 2013.

+AND TAKE NOTICE that if the taxes are not paid in full on or before, being thirty (30) days from the date of issuance of this notice, the following services will be discontinued:

+[list services to be discontinued]

+Tax Administrator for the Lil'wat Nation

+Dated: .20 .